-Compensation for the Board of Directors is established by the full Board based on input from external compensation experts.
-Decisions regarding the Company's non-employee director compensation program are informed by market practice data gathered from the same peer group companies utilized for executive compensation benchmarking.
+Compensation for the Board of Directors is established by the full Board based on input from Mercer, the Committee's independent compensation consultant.
+The input provided includes comparative compensation information regarding the Company's non-employee director compensation program as compared to market practice data gathered from the same peer group companies utilized for executive compensation comparison purposes with the objective of maintaining compensation consistent with market practice.
 The following table provides the compensation paid to the directors for the Company's last completed fiscal year.
+There were no additional perquisites or benefits provided to the Directors in 2024.